veeteeran/printf/README.md

 Gabriel Abdul-Raheem

 ## Descritption
 The \_printf function produces an output according to a format.
-Based on the chosen format specifier, the program will call a different function to produce the output.
+Based on the chosen format specifier, the program will search for a match of the chosen format specifier to call a different function to correctly produce the ouput of the variable the specifier represents.
 ### Project contents

 Files | Short Description |